Skip to content

 Ballot Review Process

-The established format of a Local Issues Task Force review meeting includes inviting staff of the public entity involved in the ballot issue to provide an educational overview of the issue, then proponents and opponents of the issue are invited to present.
-Following this review, the Local Issues Task Force Chair makes a recommendation to the Chamber board for its decision regarding endorsement.
+The established format of a ballot measure review meeting includes inviting staff of the public entity involved in the ballot issue to provide an educational overview of the issue when applicable, and both proponents and opponents of the issue are invited to present.
+Following this review, the respective committee or task force provides a recommended position, which is brought to the Chamber board for final consideration.

-City of Springfield April 2024 Charter Amendments - Approved by voters
+City of Springfield April 2024 Charter Amendments

 On April 2, 2024, voters within the City of Springfield limits approved two City of Springfield Charter amendments to extend the current mayoral term and clarify conflict of interest provisions.
 The Springfield Area Chamber of Commerce Board of Directors endorsed both measures based on the benefits they would provide to the City and business community.